 What is a benign skin lesion?

-Benign skin lesion is an umbrella term for a range of lumps and bumps including moles, cysts, keratoses, skin tags, calluses, corns and warts.
+Benign skin lesion is an umbrella term for a range of lumps and benign skin bumps including cysts, keratoses, skin tags, calluses and corns.

 What are the symptoms of benign skin lesions?

-Each makes its own mark on the skin and can be unsightly, itchy or in extreme cases an obstacle to free movement or function.
+Each benign skin growth makes its own mark on the skin and can be unsightly, itchy or in extreme cases an obstacle to free movement or function.

-When should I seek treatment for benign skin lesion?
+When should I seek treatment for a benign skin lesion?